Go Back

 • Add in the lemon zest and the lemon juice and mix until just combined.

-• Now add the last third of the flour, and mix until just combined; the batter should be smooth and not curdled or split at this stage; if it still looks split, you can add flour one tablespoon at a time until the batter comes back together!
+• Now add the last third of the flour, and mix until just combined; the batter should be smooth and not curdled or split at this stage; if it looks really split, you can try adding flour one tablespoon at a time until the batter smooths out a little bit.

 Batter after mixing.

-• Spoon in the batter to the bundt pan and smooth it out so it is even.
+• Spoon the batter into the bundt pan and smooth out the top so it is even.

 Adding batter to the bundt pan.

 • Bake the cake on the center rack for 40-50 minutes, checking whether the top is getting too dark throughout.
-If needed, cover with foil.
-A cake tester inserted in the cake should come out clean!
+If it gets brown very quickly, cover with foil.
+When it's ready, a cake tester inserted in the cake should come out clean!

-• Remove the cake from the oven and let it cool for about 5 minutes before handling.
-Loosen any edges you can with a spatula carefully.
-Turn the cake out onto a cooling rack; if it doesn't release immediately, let it sit for about 10 minutes and remove from the pan.
+• Remove the cake from the oven and let it cool for about 15-20 minutes before handling.
+Loosen any edges you can with a spatula, carefully.
+Turn the cake out onto a cooling rack; if it doesn't release immediately, let it sit for 10 more minutes and remove from the pan.

 Cake after baking.